 Average Cost: Surprisingly, labor costs for removing an interior wall — typically about a five-hour process — only clock in at about $92 to $197 on average, according to Homewyse.
 Account for up to $300 worth of debris disposal fees, though.

 When approaching the kitchen remodel, never neglect appliances.
 The fridge and stove are what make the kitchen run — outdated versions of these can not only make the room feel old, but they can actually reduce the quality of your food, whether you’re storing or cooking it.
 Homebuyers are also looking for new appliances that they won’t have to replace in the next couple of years or months.
 If a full-scale kitchen remodel isn’t quite in the budget, just refreshing the appliances can add plenty of value and efficiency.

-Average Cost: You’ve got lots of flexibility here — energy-efficient kitchen appliances range from about $200 to $3,500 each.*
+Average Cost: You’ve got lots of flexibility here — kitchen appliances range from about $200 to $3,000 each.

 13. Build in Some Shelves

-Maybe it’s the tiny home craze, but there’s just something immensely satisfying about a space with lots of handy built-in storage nooks.
+Maybe it’s the tiny home craze, but there’s just something immensely satisfying about a space with lots of handy, built-in storage nooks.
 The good news is, homebuyers think so too — trendy features like Shaker cabinets have a nearly 81% return on investment on average, according to Remodeling magazine’s 2019 Cost vs. Value report.

 14. Remaster Your Bedroom

 The National Association of Realtors finds that a revamped master bedroom is one of the projects that make owners happiest.
 While this space is a big home-selling factor, it often is a project people forget to prioritize during a home remodel.